nkiraly/node-gyp-example/README.md

 # Node-Gyp-Example

-Example how to use node-gyp component compiling, for instance on Heroku.
+Example how to use [node-gyp](https://github.com/TooTallNate/node-gyp) addon compiling, for instance on Heroku.

 ## How does it work?
 In `package.json` a script for the `install` event is defined.